jonathondilworth/detailed-plutus-lecture-notes/0-Git-Introduction.md

 ### 3. The Typical Case

 The way in which open source projects (and private projects ran by private companies) are *typically* developed is through the use of a service such as GitHub.
 Open source software is available to view by anyone and, for the most part, anybody can contribute (subject to review and the project maintainers acceptance).
-The process of contributing to an open source project requires some prerequisite knowledge of how Git works, which we cover get into in [§5.8](#s58).
+The process of contributing to an open source project requires some prerequisite knowledge of how Git works, which we cover get into in [§5.7](#s57).
 Private companies keep their proprietary code restricted, for obvious reasons<sup><a href="#fn2">2</a></sup>, thus

 *Continue Writing This At A Later Date...*

 ### 4. Basic Git Commands and Repositories

-During this section we're gong to run through the very basics of git.
+During this section we are gong to run through the very basics of git.
 Firstly, how to configure a basic git user, downloading (cloning) repositories and finding out who has changed what.

 #### 4.1 Git: Simple Configuration